FilouPlains/FIERLENIUZ/README.md

 ### 🤓 Lazy method

 A script called `INSTALL.sh` is made to facilitate this script installation.
-When you are in the root project directory `📁 ./`, use:
+To used it, do:

 ```bash
 bash INSTALL.sh